Union Station (Houston): Ballpark era

 Plans for a new Houston ballpark to replace the Astrodome began in 1995, and originally called for a site to be used at the Astrodomain.
 In August 1996, Houston's Union Station received a US$2 million grant from the Texas Transportation Commission for renovation in a separate project.
 Plans for the new ballpark's location drastically changed by September mostly in response to Enron Chairman Kenneth Lay's input and pledge to substantially contribute to funding if placed downtown.
 It was at this time that the Union Station location was proposed by Lay.

-Construction of Enron Field, now named Minute Maid Park, was completed thereafter with Union Station preserved and renovated as the ballpark's main lobby.
+Construction of Enron Field, now named Daikin Park, was completed thereafter with Union Station preserved and renovated as the ballpark's main lobby.
 It opened on April 7, 2000.